Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 • Physical examination

-• Ultrasound
+• Ultrasound scan

 • CT scan or MRI

-• Endoscopy (for hiatus hernia)
+• Endoscopy (for hiatus hernias)

 Treatment Options